 - 1/2 teaspoon salt

 To “rice” the cauliflower, place half of the florets in a food processor and pulse into a rice-like consistency, 15 to 20 pulses.
 (Don’t over-crowd the cauliflower in the food processor, and don’t over-pulse or the florets will get mushy.)
 Repeat to rice the remaining florets.

-In a large skillet, melt the ghee over medium heat and swirl to coat the bottom of the pan.
+In a large skillet, melt the ghee or butter over medium heat and swirl to coat the bottom of the pan.
 When the ghee is hot, add the onion and carrot and cook, stirring, until the onion is translucent, 2 to 3 minutes.
 Stir in the garlic and cook until the garlic is aromatic, about 1 minute.

 Add the riced cauliflower to the skillet and mix thoroughly with the rest of the vegetables.
 Add the chicken broth, cover the pan with a lid, and steam until you’ve arrived at a rice-like consistency, 10 to 12 minutes.
 (The cauliflower should be tender, but not mushy or wet.)

 Remove the pan from the heat and mix in the chopped cilantro.
 Adjust the seasoning with salt and pepper.